 - Wire Saw: Sometimes you need tinder and branches.
 This heavy-duty saw will make it easy to cut these down.

-- Petroleum Cotton Balls: On a future post, I will show you how to make these but they also work wonders for starting a fire.
+- Petroleum Cotton Balls: These work wonders for starting a fire.

 Hygiene and first aid

 - First Aid Kit: Including the basics, such as bandaids, gauze, antiseptic swabs, painkillers, etc.

 - Feminine Products

 - Microfiber Towel: This one is super lightweight and dries very quickly.
 I use mine in all my backpacking and camping trips and it dries within an hour (or less if it’s a windy day).
 Plus, it doesn’t take up much room at all and it’s really light.